Top Citations for Law Firms in 2020 [Downloadable List]

 You should combine this list with a list you curate in your specific geographic area.
 Find out what business directories get the attention in your local area and focus on those as well.

 This list uses the domain authority metric as a guide of how you could prioritize your efforts.
+If you care about Local SEO you need to care about citations.

-My Rules for Using The Citation List:
+My Five Rules for Using The Attorney Citation List:

 - Vet these sources yourself.
 Things change and it’s important you’re always on your A Game.